Diversity, Equity, and Inclusion

 Promoting Participation by People with Disabilities

 We are committed to hiring more people with disabilities, and they participate in a wide range of workplaces.
-In September 2013, we established our special subsidiary Kawasaki Heartfelt Service Co., Ltd., which promotes the active Group-wide employment of people with disabilities in order to maintain and improve their employment rates, with the employment of persons with disabilities standing in excess of the legally mandated employment rate, at 2.52% for fiscal 2023.
+In September 2013, we established our special subsidiary Kawasaki Heartfelt Service Co., Ltd., which promotes the active Group-wide employment of people with disabilities in order to maintain and improve their employment rates, with the employment of persons with disabilities standing in excess of the legally mandated employment rate, at 2.60% for fiscal 2024.
 We are additionally working actively to create barrier-free workplaces, and will cultivate an environment in which people with disabilities are able to develop to their full potential.
-In March 2022, Kawasaki Heartfelt Service Co., Ltd. acquired the Minister of Health, Labour and Welfare’s MONISU Certification, a system to certify small and medium-sized employers making outstanding efforts to promote and stabilize initiatives to ensure the employment of persons with disabilities.

 Employees with Disabilities*1 *2 and Percentage of Employees with Disabilities (Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors)

-Kawasaki extended its mandatory retirement age well before such changes were mandated by the amended Older Persons’ Employment Stabilization Law, and many of our veteran employees remain actively involved in operations while also passing down their skills by using the experience they have accumulated to date.
+Kawasaki extended its mandatory retirement age based on the mandating of the amended Act on Stabilization of Employment of Elderly Persons, and many of our veteran employees remain actively involved in operations while also passing down their skills by using the experience they have accumulated to date.
 Furthermore, we hold career seminars for employees in their 50s to assist them in identifying their strengths and allow them to rethink their workstyle options going forward.

 LGBT-related Efforts

 Aiming to create an LGBT-friendly workplace, we are striving to raise employee awareness by sending out messages from the president, holding in-house seminars, issuing an LGBT handbook to be used in employee education, distributing the “Kawasaki LGBT ALLY Mark” to help employees express their support of LGBT individuals, and participating in relevant external events.
+As of the end of fiscal 2023, approximately 1,100 employees had endorsed ALLY.
 Moreover, we formulated the “Kawasaki Declaration of Action in Support of LGBT,” which provides employee conduct guidelines, clarifying Kawasaki’s basic stance and action principles to be observed by all employees.

 Work-Life Balance